tpcarlson/synth-diy/sycamore/MANUAL.md

 Sycamore doesn't deal with transposition in the _usual_ way, but instead allows you to nudge notes along the scale, keeping everything in the same key.

 The data that Sycamore stores about the current sequence means that it is always possible to transition from one set of knob settings to another and back again and get back to your original sequence, even as the loop length changes.
-All 64 steps in the sequence are persisted through sequence, quantisation, loop length and offset modifications.
+All 64 steps in the sequence are persisted through sequence, quantization, loop length and offset modifications.

 ## Controls